eraofchaos/eraofchaos.github.io/units/Spartan Warriors.md

 ---
 title: "Spartan Warriors"
 permalink: /units/Spartan Warriors/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Spartan Warriors.
+Spartan Warriors Units. null.
 Era of Chaos Warriors of Thermopylae, this is where we make our final stand against our invaders.
 For Sparta!"
 unitID: 9702
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Spartan Warriors"
 toc: true